Theme API Reference

 order-lookup.liquidorder_lookup_top (the lookup form) and order_lookup_detail_top (the found-order view, scoped order).

-The snippets/order-summary.liquid partial (shared by the account order view and the guest lookup) also exposes an order_items_after hook (scoped order) after the items list, plus the order_totals block above.
+The snippets/order-summary.liquid partial (shared by the account order view and the guest lookup) also exposes an order_items_after hook (scoped order) after the items list, plus the order_items, order_totals, order_downloads, and order_tracking blocks above.

 The admin can print a packing slip for an order or a wired fulfillment.
 The backend renders _documents/packing-slip.liquid from the active theme (falling back to the default theme) into a standalone, auto-printing HTML page — so you can restyle the slip by overriding that file, and the customer's browser Save as PDF produces a PDF.
 The template receives order (for an order slip) or fulfillment (for a wired-fulfillment slip), plus the usual shop/settings.